osbo8060/FaceAnchorDataset/README.md

 - Each row corresponds to an image.
 - **Columns**:
   - 68 keypoints
-  - For each keypoint: X, Y, Z coordinates (204 columns in total).
+  - For each keypoint: X, Y, Z coordinates (204 columns in total, all X values, then Y values, then Z values).

 ## Usage
 This dataset can be used for: